maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + **Feedback : Tuples use parentheses instead of square brackets.**

 ### PyEZ
++ PyEZ is an extension library for Python
++
 + Python
 + **Feedback : PyEZ is a microframework used to operate Junos using Python.
 A microframework is a package or library that provides code that is useful for a larger application.**
 + PyEZ exception handling